Leadership

 This course focuses on group process, communication and organizational skills, and decision-making.
 Classroom activities and projects, promote global thinking, positive personal interaction and makng a difference in the world today – at all levels.
 Helping students become responsible, positive citizens is the major goal of the class.
 The class does numerous cooperative team building activities, which also includes the book Seven Habits of Successful Teens.
 Students in the program also work during lunch-time planning and putting on their events.
 Overall, this class is about learning “how to get things done”.

-Leadership 10 will allow you to use your collective strengths and energies towards making your school a more vibrant place.
+Students enrolled in this invaluable program receive full credit for both English 10 & Physical & Health Education 10.
+This multi-faceted leadership 10 class will allow you to use your collective strengths and energies towards making your school a more vibrant place.
 During this year you will learn a lot about yourself, your classmates, and create lasting memories.
-You will need to be prepared to give to the school because you want to, not because you have to.
+You will need to be prepared to give to the school because you want to, not because you must.

 Senior Leadership (grade 11/12)